gicentre/elm-vegalite/docs/changeNotes.md

 - `jsonToSpec` for conversion of any well-formed JSON string into a Spec.
 Useful for compact specification of nested data structures and as an 'escape hatch' for direct specification of VegaLite via JSON input.

+- `fiSelectionEmpty` for filtering with default empty result.

 - `daConcat` and `dataObject` for creating nested data values for functions that require a single data value (in support of the VL5 interaction model).

 - `TogglePredicate` and associated functions `tpFalse`, `tpExpr`, `tpShiftKey`, `tpCtrlKey` and `tpAltKey` for typesafe toggling of selections.